-Potential for confusion For the poor, in particular, there is danger in misunderstanding which food items are safe, according to Kent Messer, the study's lead author and the Unidel Howard Cosgrove Career Development Chair for the Environment.
+For the poor, in particular, there is danger in misunderstanding which food items are safe, according to Kent Messer, the study's lead author and the Unidel Howard Cosgrove Career Development Chair for the Environment.

 “That has me worried about the poor and those who are food insecure,” says Messer, who is also director of the Center for Experimental and Applied Economics in the College of Agriculture and Natural Resources.
 “Because now you're trying to make everything a high-end food choice and frankly, we just want to have healthy food choices, we don't need to have extra labels that scare away people.”